ErroneousBee/ACGWiki/content/species/Identification_Photo_Guide.md

 ## Arachnids: Spiders, harvestmen.
 - Dorsal view, showing abdominal markings.
-- On web if available.
+- On it's web if available.
 - Face, showing eye arrangement.

 ## Butterflies and Moths
-- Wings, showing markings underside and topside.
+- Wings, show markings underside and topside.
 - Environment, including how high in canopy and what they are feeding on.
 - Telephoto lens and tripod recommended.